What is a SPAC?

 - SPACs generally seek underwriters and institutional investors prior to making shares available to the public via listing.

 What are the requirements?

-- The Applicant will be required to comply with the conditions for listing set out in the JSE’s rules.
+- Applicants are required to comply with the JSE’s conditions for listing set out in the JSE’s listing requirements.

-- The funds raised by a SPAC during its IPO is placed in an escrow account.
+- The funds raised by a SPAC during its IPO are placed in an escrow account.